caseylmanus/caseylmanus.github.io/_posts/2015-04-28-ReactJS-Without-JSX.md

 };
 {% endhighlight %}

-Given that data representation, it was a simple matter to write a method to interate over the tree of element meta data and write use it in your render method:
+Given that data representation, it was a simple matter to write a method to iterate recursively over the tree of element meta data and write use it in your render method:

 {% highlight JavaScript %}